Rapid Care / Allergy Clinic

 approximately 20-30 minutes as the Rapid Care nurse will review the

-allergy shot schedule, discuss necessary policies, obtain a written consent giving SHS permission to administer allergy serum
+allergy shot schedule, discuss necessary policies, obtain a written consent giving SHS permission to administer allergy serum, and also find

 out about the patient’s health history, medications, allergies, and any